Bill Nye wants to save the world from science deniers

 Cue The Science Guy.
-Can a show help demystify science to a world that is questioning the validity of the scientific method?
+Can a show help demystify science to a world that's questioning the validity of the scientific method?

 "This is our mission, to enlighten people," said Nye, who visited CNET to talk about his new show, "Bill Nye Saves the World," premiering Friday on Netflix.
 "I am hoping to get people to have a scientific perspective on issues facing our society."

-For six years in the '90s, Nye's first show taught children about the principals of science with a silly spin.
-Now with his fan base grown-up, Nye's new show has a different chemical composition, infusing the best elements of late-night TV: opening monologues, correspondents in the field, expert panels, celebrity guests -- and of course it wouldn't be Bill without a few captivating analogy-infused science demonstrations.
+For six years in the '90s, Nye's first show taught children about the principles of science, with a silly spin.
+Now with Nye's fan base grown up, his new show has a different chemical composition, infusing the best elements of late-night TV: opening monologues, correspondents in the field, expert panels, celebrity guests -- and of course it wouldn't be Bill without a few captivating analogy-infused science demonstrations.

-In the 13 episodes, Nye collaborates with celebrities like Alton Brown, Tim Gunn, and Joel McHale to explore basic, proven science that has become debated and politicized.
+In the 13 episodes, Nye collaborates with celebrities like Alton Brown, Tim Gunn, and Joel McHale to explore basic, proven science that has become politicized and debated.

 But with the opportunity to interview The Science Guy, we couldn't pass up the chance to actually try some science.
 Since Nye is great at teaching using everyday household objects, we set up a lab to see what would happen.
 Did we learn something?
 You betcha!